Photos: Explosion Leaves Beirut In Shatters

 Anwar Amro/AFP via Getty Images

 An enormous explosion shook Beirut, Lebanon, on Tuesday.
-At least 70 people are dead and 2,700 people were hurt, according to the Minister of Health Hamad Hassan.
+At least 70 people are dead and at least 2,700 people were hurt, according to Minister of Health Hamad Hassan.
 The death toll is expected to rise as officials search for people who have been reported missing.

-Buildings collapsed, glass shattered as helicopters and firefighters douse the flames in the city's port.
-Hospitals were overwhelmed and ambulances lined up to work on search and rescue operations.
+Buildings collapsed and glass shattered as helicopters and firefighters doused the flames in the city's port.
+Hospitals were overwhelmed, and ambulances lined up to work on search-and-rescue operations.

 STR/AFP via Getty Images